 But, I’ve found this hard to do.
 Truthfully.
 I know that you make time for what’s important to you and blah, blah, blah… And…I even have a degree in education.
 Eh-hem.
 A master’s degree.
 Just busyness mixed with life has left me grasping for consistency and depth in this area.

 This is working better now, partly because my kids are older.
 But also, we’ve found some intriguing books and Bible studies that promote conversation and growth.
-I’m excited to share with you what’s in the cooker for our family.
+I’m excited to share with you devotions that are a great fit for families of tweens and teens.

 Before I go on, I must say this because it’s beating so loudly in my heart I won’t be able to hit publish without getting it out: you are still a good mom if you don’t ever do one family devotional.
 The end.